Trigger Marketing: The Essential Guide for 2023

 What is Trigger Marketing?

-Trigger marketing refers to sending messages, via email, SMS, direct mail, or any other communication channel, to customers when an event/trigger occurs.
+Trigger marketing refers to sending messages to customers via email, SMS, direct mail, or any other communication channel when an event/trigger occurs.
 These triggers are generally automated and majorly fall under one of these categories:

-- Engagement-based triggers help increase engagement by sending out mails on making a purchase, signing up for a newsletter, or visiting your website.
+• Engagement-based triggers help increase engagement by sending out mail pieces on making a purchase, signing up for a newsletter, or visiting your website.

 If you’ve ever gotten an anniversary coupon from a company, that’s an event-based trigger; if you’ve ever received a company’s catalog in the mail after visiting their website, that’s an engagement-based trigger.